 Digital data output and comparator output can be transferred out through the data output connector.
-The output data are illuminance measurement data (the luminous intensity is included if the light source's luminous intensity is set; correction computation is included if the color correction factor is set; and the ripple measurement value is included if the ripple is measured), which are transmitted as BCD serial data conforming to our standard format, regardless of function key settings.
+The output data are illuminance measurement data, which are transmitted as BCD serial data conforming to our standard format

 Figure 7.
 Connector Pin Arrangement

 Figure 8.
 Connection Circuit